kukuu/AGILITY/weakness.md

 4. I have a very strong attention to detail.
 Sometimes, this attention to detail can turn into perfectionist tendencies.
 In the past, I found this leading me to triple-check every item on a spreadsheet, or closely proofreading emails to ensure I’ve communicated what I’m trying to get across in a clear, concise way, or fiddling with the layout of a presentation to ensure that it is perfect.
 I’ve since learned to successfully budget my time and gauge which tasks require, and actually benefit from, this precise attention to detail.

+5. When I'm working on a project, I don't want just to meet deadlines.
+Rather, I prefer to complete the project well ahead of when it is due.
+While this means I never miss a deadline, it also means that sometimes I can find myself rushed when I’m working.
+I’ve since learned to slow down, be more patient and give each project the careful attention it deserved.